devguerreiro/devguerreiro/README.md

 # Whatsup! 👋
-I'm a Full-stack Web Developer looking for improving my professional and personal skills, and my experience in web development.
+I'm a Full-stack Web Developer looking for improving my professional and personal skills, and my experience in web and mobile development.
 I worry about writing clean code with good performance and quality.
-Currently I'm learning mobile development with React Native 😃.
+Currently I'm learning React/React Native 😃.

 ## Stack